hiremasa/ytps/README.md

 # YTPS(Young Transiting Planets Survey)
 # Overall TESS Pipeline to Search for Transiting Planets in Young Stars
-## This is the repogitory to search for young active stars from [TESS](https://tess.mit.edu/) light curve files & search for trnasiting exoplanet candidates.
+## This is the repository to search for young active stars from [TESS](https://tess.mit.edu/) light curve files & search for transiting exoplanet candidates.
 This project consits of 2 parts:
 1. search for young active stars (GLS pipeline)
 2. search transiting signals (TLS pipeline)